Microsoft EA Renewal

 To mitigate this:

-• Optimize your mix: As discussed, drop unnecessary items and consider cheaper alternatives (e.g., shifting some users to lower-cost plans).
+• Optimize your mix: As discussed, remove unnecessary items and consider more affordable alternatives (e.g., shifting some users to lower-cost plans).
 Reducing quantity can counteract price-per-license increases.

 Read how to renew your Microsoft EA.